livelace/mosquito/README.md

 # Default length of an email subject.
 subject_length = 100

 # Send an alert email, if no new data during specific interval.
-Default value.
 update_alert = 7d

 # Update interval.
 Default value.